Savory Turkey Potpie, a delicious way to use leftover Thanksgiving turkey.

 - 1 cup gluten free flour

 - 1 cup almond meal flour

-- 1 teaspoon finely chopped fresh basil (or ½ teaspoon dried basil)
+- 1 tablespoon finely chopped fresh basil or ½ teaspoon dried basil

 - 1 teaspoon finely chopped fresh rosemary

 - In a large sauté pan, cook the onion, shallots and sliced mushrooms in the olive oil until the onions are transparent and the mushrooms are slightly browned.

 - Add the potatoes, carrots, celery, fennel, Brussels sprouts, and peas and cook for about 5 minutes.

 - Add the wine and the coconut oil (or butter).

 - Mix the flour in the coconut milk (or another milk alternative) and pour it into the vegetables, stirring until the sauce is smooth and thickened and the vegetables are crisp tender, about 15 minutes.